Let me help you get what you want from your business. Click Here

 And then there were the dozens of times that he went door-to-door selling donuts for fundraisers for church youth trips, Boy Scout camp outs, and school service club activities.

 When he wasn’t going door to door selling items, he was mowing the lawns and doing other yard work for his “clientele” that included many of the widows in his neighborhood.

 His entrepreneurial spirit continued into adulthood when he was responsible for providing for his family.
 On his lunch breaks, Greg would go out and hand out business cards to small business owners to build the start of his CPA practice.
 In 1996, he went full-time into his CPA practice.
 He loved working with his clients to help them grow their businesses … just as he was growing his.
-He built it to over $300,000 … not bad for a solo practitioner … before selling it into 2007 to go to work for one of his clients.
+He built it to over $300,000 … not bad for a solo practitioner … before selling it in 2007 to go to work for one of his clients.

 This gave Greg experience at the “C” level of executive management.
 He first started with a $10 million plus non-alcoholic beverage company that was selling products into the grocer retailers and fast-food restaurant chains.
 According to current statistics, only 4% of all businesses have sales greater than $1 million.
 And only 4/10ths of 1% ever has sales more than $10 million.
 That lead to an opportunity with a $12 million foundation repair construction company where he received an equity interest for joining the team.